-Results presented below were obtained for a set of pile caps with width varying from L = 0.3 m to L = 0.8 m and height ranging from H = 0.3 m to H = 2.0 m.
-In total 24 combinations were made of these two dimensions.
-Moreover, the cement content varied between $M_c = 300 \text{ kg/m}^3$ and $M_c = 400 \text{ kg/m}^3$ .
-For the compressive strength of concrete the values of 20 MPa, 25 MPa, 30 MPa and 40 MPa were considered.
-It is assumed normal hardening cement, with in equation s = 0.25 (14).
+Results presented below were obtained for a set of pile caps with width varying from L = 0.3 m to L = 8.0 m and height ranging from H = 0.3 m to H = 2.0 m.
+In total they were made 24 combinations of these two dimensions.
+Moreover, the cement content varied between $M_c = 300 \text{ kg/m}^3$ and $M_c = 400 \text{ kg/m}^3$.
+For the compressive strength of concrete they were considered values of 20 MPa, 25 MPa, 30 MPa and 40 MPa.
+It is assumed normal hardening cement, with s = 0.25 in equation (14).
 Data for thermal analysis are the same as those adopted previously.

-Fig. 6 shows the relationship between the thickness of the surface layer $h_o$ , as defined in equation (16), and the equivalent thickness $H_e$ .
-As observed, the values of $h_o$ depend on the cement content.
+Fig. 6 shows the relationship between the thickness of the surface layer h_o , as defined in equation (16), and the equivalent thickness H_e .
+As observed, the values of h_o depend on the cement content.
 However, there is no a correlation with the compressive strength of concrete or with the equivalent thickness.

-As previously mentioned, the coefficient of heat transfer has a significant influence on temperature near the surface of member.
-Therefore, it will also influence the thickness of the surface layer.
-The results presented in this work are valid for a mean heat transfer coefficient set in the range of 12-14 W/m°C.
+Figure 6.
+Thickness of the surface layer to calculate the minimum reinforcement.

-Fig. 7 shows variations of the thickness $h_o$ with the maximum adiabatic temperature $T{a,\max}$ , as defined in equation (4).
+Fig. 7 shows variations of the thickness h_o with the maximum adiabatic temperature $T{a,\max}$, as defined in equation (4).

-As shown in Fig. 7, there is a direct correlation between the thickness of the surface layer $h_o$ and the maximum adiabatic temperature rise.
+As shown in Fig. 7, there is a direct correlation between the thickness of the surface layer h_o and the maximum adiabatic temperature rise.
 The adjustment equation is shown in Fig. 7.
-Anyway, it is recommended to consider a minimum value of 10 cm for $h_o$ , as a prudent criterion.
+The coefficient of determination is $R^2=0.98$.
+Anyway, it is recommended to consider a minimum value of 10 cm for h_o , as a prudent criterion.

-In order to calculate the crack width, it is convenient to correlate the maximum tensile stress in concrete with the maximum temperature difference $\Delta T$ between the core and the top of the pile cap.
-As seen, this temperature difference may be correlated with the equivalent thickness $H_e$ and the cement content $M_c$ , by means of the equation (8).
+In order to calculate the crack width, it is convenient to correlate the maximum tensile stress in concrete with the maximum temperature difference ΔT between the core and the top of the pile cap.
+As seen, this temperature difference may be correlated with the equivalent thickness H_e and the cement content M_c , by means of the equation (8).
+The maximum stress $\sigma{ct,max}$ may be written as where R is the restraint factor for imposed deformations.